ABOUT

 dance to explore the systems that shape us, questioning and reimagining the

 ways we move through the world.
-She seeks to challenge dominant narratives, and
+Emma seeks to challenge dominant narratives, and

 create work that resonates with both personal and collective experiences.